MicrosoftDocs/xamarin-docs/docs/essentials/accelerometer.md

 ![Pre-release NuGet](~/media/shared/pre-release.png)

-The **Accelerometer** class lets you monitor the device's accelerometer sensor which indicates the acceleration of the device in three dimensional space.
+The **Accelerometer** class lets you monitor the device's accelerometer sensor, which indicates the acceleration of the device in three-dimensional space.

 ## Using Accelerometer